 (W6.6) Did your organization include information about its response to water-related risks in its most recent mainstream financial report?

-Yes (you may attach the report - this is optional) Final Coke 10K (2).pdf
+Yes (you may attach the report - this is optional)

 W7.
 Business strategy

 (W7.1) Are water-related issues integrated into any aspects of your long-term strategic business plan, and if so how?